 Breed Standard and History

 At some point, Lagotti showed an aptitude for truffle hunting.
 Today they are recognized as the only purebred dog specializing in truffle hunting, giving female pigs a run for their fungi-finding money.
-There are specialty schools devoted to training dogs to sniff out truffles, which can garner upwards of $1,000 per pound.
+Specialty schools are devoted to training dogs to sniff out truffles, which can garner upwards of $1,000 per pound.

 A lull in the Lagotto's popularity in the 1970s put them at risk of extinction, but the breed was rejuvenated by the efforts of Italian dog fanciers.
 They have since become beloved by a select few around the globe.
 The American Kennel Club recognized the breed in 2015.